-The last day of Navaratri 2016 is followed by Vijayadashami.
+The last day of Navratri is followed by Vijayadashami.

-The tenth day of the Navaratri 2016 ultimately symbolizes the good destroying the evil.
+The tenth day of the Navratri ultimately symbolizes the good destroying the evil.
 It is popularly celebrated as Vijayadashami where idols of Ravana, the demon king is burnt in many parts of India, whereas, in some places processions take place that include elephants and pious people.

-After being familiar with each day of the Navaratri festival, one would be eager to know the historical significance behind its celebration.
-Let’s discuss the mythological evidences for celebrating the Navaratri festival.
+After being familiar with each day of the Navratri festival, one would be eager to know the historical significance behind its celebration.
+Let’s discuss the mythological evidences for celebrating the Navratri festival.

 According to legends, Mahishasura- a worshipper of Lord Shiva had grown into an spiteful demon and started on a spree to kill innocent people.
 To stop his malevolent activities to take over the three Lokas or realms, Brahma, Vishnu, and Mahesha of Hindu trinity united their powers to form the supreme- Goddess Durga.